I generally work in the following sectors:

 A. If asked to get involved with a

-new client who wants to take an overview of their accommodation and that has a portfolio of premises, a typical process that might be followed is:
+new client who wants to take an overview of their accommodation and that has a portfolio of premises, a typical process that we might follow is a high level review

-client over his business plans, business objectives and drivers, and some discussion over his perception of the property portfolio and what issues they believe they might be facing, or what specific
+with the client over his business plans, business objectives and drivers, and some discussion over his perception of the property portfolio and what issues they believe they might be facing, or what

 a.
 Specific premises eg a financial